CowleyW/CowleyW/README.md

 ---

 I am an undergraduate student majoring in Computer Science at Northeastern University.
-I was first introduced to programming at the age of 10 when my dad got me a book about developing Minecraft Mods.
-Although it took a few more years to get the ball rolling, I became an avid programmer early on in High School, and have continued since.
+I have been programming for over 7 years now and I have a wide variety of interests, ranging from low-level programming (programming languages, game engines) to frontend development to server-side development.

 ---